Can we engage students by allowing them to become co-creators of collaborative digital experiences?

-Our tests uncovered one usability issue - some teachers had trouble navigating back to the dashboard after viewing a team.
-I designed a solution to fix that problem for the March 2019 release.
-The solution incorporated UI changes plus helpful animations.
+Our tests uncovered one usability issue though - some teachers had trouble navigating back to the dashboard after viewing a team's progress.
+My solution to this issue is shown below.
+It incorporated UI changes plus helpful animations.

 Below is a short video illustrating how teachers can incorporate Workspace into their classes to encourage student-led learning.

 Workspace became the 2nd most popular activity in our software suite last year!
 In context, Workspace is part of SMART Learning Suite Online (SLSO) - our flagship software collection.
 As of 2019, SLSO has ~1 million paid subscribers, up from 400k in 2015, and an 82% software renewal rate.
 1 in 5 classrooms in North America have a paid subscription to SLSO.